Luton to Reading train with Thameslink

 Unfortunately, there is no direct train service currently available from Luton to Reading.

-To get from Luton to Reading, you can choose from several travel options including coach and train.
+To get from Luton to Reading, you can choose from several travel options including train and coach.

 There is no night train service from Luton to Reading.